cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-I saw some very good suggestions by ChatGPT When I asked it to review your code by asking
+I saw some very good suggestions when I asked ChatGPT this:
 ```
 review HTML code:
 ...        <--- paste your HTML code here